Bogfoot/QLaibLib/README.md

   a registry so new observables can be added declaratively.
 - **Plotting**: Matplotlib helpers for singles, coincidences, and metric summaries; reusable both in scripts and in the dashboard.
-- **Live dashboard**: Tkinter GUI with configurable exposure time that streams singles, coincidences, and metrics in real time.
-Includes a settings tab to toggle channels/pairs, manually override delays, and compute per-pair histograms without leaving the app.
+- **Live dashboard**: Tkinter GUI with tabs for live time-series plots, delay histograms, settings, and data/export tools.
+Supports keyboard shortcuts (1–5) to switch plot layouts, per-pair contrast/heralding stats, histogram auto-refresh, and a history buffer (default 500 points) with CSV/raw BIN export buttons.
 - **CLI**: `qlaib` entry point with `count`, `coincide`, and `live` commands.

 ## Installation